I care, you care and we care, too! |

 Last year my niece told me that she and a few friends were hanging out on a school corridor when another group of girls wanted to pass that way in a great hurry.
 To get their attention to give way quickly, one of the girls rushing pass shouted, “Let me pass away!”
 “Let me pass away!”
 If this is anything to go by, it appears that Form 5 students in one of Johor Baru’s “better” schools have yet to master the basics of Standard English.

-This bin is equipped with a pedal,
+This bin is equipped with a pedal, not a paddle |

-A few weeks ago, my niece said she had a similar, “Let me pass away,” experience but in the college she now attends in Kuala Lumpur.
+A few weeks ago, my niece said she had a similar, “Let me pass away,” experience but in the college she now attends in Kuala Lumpur .
 It is sad and shocking that the deteriorating standard in English is permeating all levels of education and if it is not arrested in the classroom, students are going on to college, university and abroad with weak English.
 What is more disturbing is students who want to pursue degrees in overseas universities are oblivious to the fact that they must submit their thesis and dissertations in English and they are not able to master the language early.

 Recently, over lunch with Datin Maimunah Abdul Rahman, Executive Director of M Suites Hotel, this subject came up and we traded horror stories about the deplorable standards of English today.
 I am familiar with M Suites Hotel’s community programmes for the educational development of single mothers under their Corporate Social Development programme that started in 2002 and they recently shifted their focus to students’ education development.
 Among other events, I attended their Students Smart Study programme, a Primary School Choral Speaking competition as well as Secondary School Debates in Bahasa Melayu and English that were sponsored by the hotel.